mrcnski/org-recur/README.md

 (`|wkdy|`) can appear anywhere in the heading.

-`org-recur` does not touch todo states, except when completing a one-off task (this can be disabled).
+`org-recur` does not touch todo states, except when completing a one-off task (when enabled).
 Apart from that, they need to be managed manually. i.e.
 `org-recur` does not try to guess how a todo state should change for recurring tasks.
 This keeps the package simple and unopinionated.